RESEARCH AND DEVELOPMENT

 MAGiCAL is an R&D programme developing game-based tools for learning.
 Most of the current research work centers on game-making tools for users to learn about game design, and about literary texts through game adaptation.
 Two such projects, using prototype new builds of the software Missionmaker, can be viewed on this site: Playing Shakespeare and Playing Beowulf.

-The new Beowulf Missionmaker, built in Unity, is scheduled for commercial release in SUMMER 2017.
+The new Beowulf Missionmaker, built in Unity, is scheduled for commercial release in WINTER 2017.

 - Designed in Unity by University College London’s Knowledge Lab and the DARE research centre